Welcome to the home of the Log Hill Volunteer Fire Department

 Current Fire Restrictions:

-(Check with your Home Owner's Association to verify burning restrictions in your subdivision.
-Please call the Montrose Regional Dispatch Center at 252-4020 and inform the Dispatch Center of any controlled burns or fires you plan to have on your property.)
+(Check with your Home Owner’s Association to verify burning restrictions in your subdivision.
+Colorado law now requires that all controlled burns be reported prior to burning.
+Please contact the WESTCO Dispatch Center at (970) 252-4020 and inform the Dispatch Center of any controlled burns or fires you plan to have on your property.)